reissbaker/st4t3/README.md

 }
 ```

-## What if I want a state that transitions to nothing?
+## What if I want a state that never transitions?

 ```typescript
 import { State } from "st4t3";